lrspeiser/DensityDependentMetricModel/tariff/README.md

 A Worked Add‑On to Gravity Gates (Optional; does not alter galaxy/lensing results)

-Authors: (Project team)

-Abstract
+Author: Leonard Speiser, Independent Researcher

-We propose and test an optional cosmological mechanism—an energy→gravity reciprocity—that operates only in low‑acceleration environments.
-The same gate ξ(ḡ) used in the core Gravity Gates framework regulates a tiny, cumulative energy tariff along photon paths in void‑like regions.
-Integrating this tariff yields a redshift–distance relation z(r) without invoking expansion kinematics.
-Using a minimal environmental mix and calibrating the coupling k to preserve the local slope, we demonstrate: (i) an excellent Hubble Diagram overlay against Pantheon+ (reduced χ² ≈ 0.777); (ii) a close per‑photon energy balance against 1/(1+z) (RMSE ≈ 0.0146); (iii) CMB spectral preservation under Liouville‑respecting transport (rms residuals ≲ 2×10⁻¹⁶), while a naive energy‑only mapping fails FIRAS by orders of magnitude; and (iv) reasonable BAO/chronometer proxy trends after adopting a redshift‑dependent environment mix and a monotone z↔r inversion.
-All galaxy‑scale dynamical and lensing results in the main repository are unchanged by this optional section.
+**Abstract** — We posit an energy–gravity reciprocity that operates only in low‑acceleration environments.
+The same gate $\xi(\bar g)$ used in the Gravity Gates framework regulates a tiny, cumulative energy drain (“energy tariff”) along photon paths in void‑like regions.
+Integrating the tariff yields a redshift–distance relation $z(r)$ without assuming FRW expansion kinematics.
+Using a minimal environmental mix and calibrating the coupling $k$ to preserve the local Hubble slope, we obtain: (i) an excellent Supernova Hubble‑diagram overlay on Pantheon+ (reduced $\chi^2 \approx 0.777$); (ii) a close per‑photon energy balance against $1/(1+z)$ (RMSE $\approx 1.46\times10^{-2}$); (iii) CMB spectral preservation under Liouville‑respecting transport (rms residuals $\lesssim 2\times10^{-16}$—a naive energy‑only mapping fails by orders of magnitude); and (iv) BAO/chronometer proxy trends that improve once we adopt a redshift‑dependent environmental mix and a monotone $z\leftrightarrow r$ inversion.
+All galaxy and lensing results elsewhere are unchanged by this optional add‑on.

 Keywords: gravity gates; RAR/BTFR; low‑acceleration regime; energy–gravity reciprocity; supernova Hubble diagram; CMB spectral invariance; BAO proxies; Tolman test